SlimBloodworth/pushMe-Section-11-101/Readme.md

 ## Overview

 This an exercise from the Git and Github Bootcamp course I'm taking through Udemy.
 The course is instructed by Colt Steele.
-This is 2 practice exercise (lesson # 101) from Section 11.
+This is a practice exercise (lesson # 101) from Section 11.

 ### Links